Switzerland is one of the smallest countries in Europe.

 There is a livestock map of 1941: Situated in the middle of the World War II theater, Switzerland went to great lengths to inventory their cows, goats, and pigs.

 Then in the 1970s, Zürich published a nightlife map pointing out the places to be.
 Geared at the male population, this particular map included bars, (strip) clubs, and locations where to find sex.
 Who knew that this protestant city was actually quite liberal back then?

-Other maps are more utopian: There is a hypothetical subway map for Zürich which never materialized (except for the brief Milchbuck tunnel as a proof of concept).
-Lausanne, on the other hand, went all the way and built Switzerland's first (and only) metro system:
+Other maps are more utopian: There is a hypothetical subway map for Zürich that never materialized (except for the brief Milchbuck tunnel as a proof of concept).
+Lausanne, on the other hand, went all the way and built Switzerland's first (and only) metro system.

 One of our favorite maps is by Ursula Hitz, a young Swiss graphic designer based in the UK.
 Her "Mountains of art" is a carefully assembled typography map of Swiss peaks.
 Hitz cleverly uses the names and altitudes of 41 mountains to draw an outline of Switzerland:

 As we are browsing Around Switzerland in 80 Maps, a large hardcover book, it becomes obvious that the format was picked with map lovers in mind: Each map is big enough to make out details, inviting us to explore.